Making Cat Food

 (CKD is also known as CRF - Chronic Renal Failure - but we are trying to move away from the word "failure" because it is such a negative term.)

 There are other recipes that are more suited to feeding cats with this condition.
 However, the nutritional needs of these cats must be discussed on an individual patient basis.
-The reader can reach me via email to request a phone consultation if they wish to discuss an appropriate diet for a CKD patient.
+The reader can reach me via email to request a phone (or Skype) consultation if they wish to discuss an appropriate diet for a CKD patient.

 Again, as noted above, diets that are loaded up with potatoes, pumpkin, squash, rice, etc., as not healthy diets for any cat - including CKD patients - since they often result in protein malnutrition and can contribute to the development of diabetes.

 Here is a video that my friend, Anne Jablonski of catnutrition.org fame, put together.
 Please note that Anne uses a plate that creates a very coarse grind whereas I prefer a more finely ground product.
 Anne has never had any problems with her cats eating larger bone pieces but I have.
 You will see that her grinding process goes much faster with the plate that she uses.